Skip to main content

 No progress had been made on inclusion of a regular news item on the website.
 However, it was considered worthwhile to progress the concept.
 Members will need to forward items to the coordinator to draft and post.

-Action 2: A suite of actions were agreed: a review and if necessary amendment of our published terms of reference, commence a regular news item on the website, look at the operation of similar groups such as Action Oak and members to include a brief statement in their “biogs” of what they want from others.
+Action 2: A suite of actions was agreed: a review and if necessary amendment of our published terms of reference, commence a regular news item on the website, look at the operation of similar groups such as Action Oak and members to include a brief statement in their “biogs” of what they want from others.

 Venues/dates for next meeting(s)